The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Two models

-Each household $i$ has an endowment $e_{i,t}\geq 0$ units of consumption good and $L_{i,t}\geq 0$ units of labor supply at each date $t$.\footnote{\cite{bdm14} consider the case $L_{i,t}=1/m$.} Households invest in physical asset and/or financial asset, and consumes.
-At each period $t$, agent $i$ consumes $c_{i,t}$ units of consumption good.
-If agent $i$ buys $k_{i,t+1}\geq 0$ units of capital at period $t$, she will receive $(1-\delta)k_{i,t+1}$ units of old capital at period $t+1$, after being depreciated ($\delta$ is the depreciation rate), and $k_{i,t+1}$ units of old capital can be sold at price $r_{t+1}$ .
+Households invest in physical capital and/or financial assets and consume.
+In each period $t$, agent $i$ consumes $c_{i,t}$ units of consumption good.
+If agent $i$ buys $k_{i,t+1}\geq 0$ units of capital in period $t$, she will receive $(1-\delta)k_{i,t+1}$ units of old capital in period $t+1$, after being depreciated ($\delta$ is the depreciation rate), and $r_{t+1}k_{i,t+1}$ units of consumption good.